 In May 2014, the Financial Accounting Standards Board ("FASB") issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606) that introduces a new five-step revenue recognition model in which an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 This Update also requires disclosures sufficient to enable users to understand the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers, including qualitative and quantitative disclosures about contracts with customers, significant judgments and changes in judgments, and assets recognized from the costs to obtain or fulfill a contract.
 This standard is effective for fiscal years beginning after December 15, 2017, including interim periods within that reporting period.
 The standard will allow various transition approaches upon adoption.
-We are assessing the impacts of this new standard.
+We are assessing the impacts of this new standard and the subsequent Accounting Standard Updates issued during the year that amend the new standard.